 - have at least one community leader or member of a community or police official sponsor their application with a written statement of support;

 - submit a completed application with the required information, 500-word essay, transcripts, and a recommendation letter from a community leader or police official;

 - be a citizen of the United States.

-These programs open in February each year; nominations are due in May each year.
-To view recipients, visit the Leadership Training website.
+These programs open in February each year; nominations are normally due in May each year.
+To view prior recipients, download application forms, view details and the specific deadline date, visit the Leadership Training website.